nxf5025/amazon-ai-building-better-bots/README.md

 ![Slots](./images/slots.png)

 Add the following Slot types (each value should be a separate entry).
-To work independently in a shared environment, use your initials in the names (e.g., `cafeBeverageTypeXXX`).

 Note:  Although they are saved with the AWS Account, ***Slot Types will only show up in the list on the left when they are associated in the next step.***  Keep creating slots until you've completed all in the following table: